urbit/docs/arvo/clay/foreign-requests.md

 The foreign ship will respond only if correct permissions have been set.
 See the [Permissions](@/docs/arvo/clay/permissions.md) document for details.

-Note that if you're reading a whole desk or directory, all subfolders and files must also permit reading.
+Note that if you're reading a whole `desk` or directory, all subfolders and files must also permit reading.
 If even a single file does not permit you reading it, the foreign ship will not respond to the request.

 Example:

 We'll use a fake ~nes as the the foreign ship and a fake ~zod as the local ship.

 First we'll set permissions on the foreign ship.
-Here's a simple thread that just sends a task to clay:
+Here's a simple thread that just sends a `task` to Clay:

 `send-clay-task.hoon`